diogoneves07/blow-up-x/README.md

 ﻿## BlowUpX

-Click and blow things up on the screen;
+Click and blow things up on the screen.

 ### Play game

-A simple, fun and addictive game:
+A simple, fun and addictive game: https://blow-up-x.vercel.app/

 ### Contribute